cortex-js/cortexjs.io/docs/compute-engine/10-guide-evaluate.md

 The Compute Engine supports
 [lexical scoping](<https://en.wikipedia.org/wiki/Scope_(computer_science)>).

-A **lexical scope** is a table mapping identifiers to their definitions.
-The identifiers are the names of the symbols and functions in the scope.
+A **lexical scope** is a region of the code where a symbol is defined.

-The lexical scope resolves metadata about identifiers, such as their type and constant status.
+Each scope has its own bindings table, which is a mapping of symbols to their definitions.
+The definition includes the type of the symbol, whether it is a constant and other properties.

-An **evaluation context** is a snapshot of the current state of the compute engine.
-It includes the values of all identifiers and the current scope.
+An **evaluation context** is a snapshot of the current state of the Compute Engine.
+It includes the values of all symbols currently in scope and a chain of lexical scopes.

 Evaluation contexts are arranged in a stack, with the current (top-most) evaluation context available with `ce.context`.